 7. Facebook Groups

-Facebook lets you reach local and distant buyers through their Marketplace feature.
+Facebook lets you reach local and distant buyers through its Marketplace feature.
 It’s free to list your items and sell them locally.

 However, items that require shipping incur a selling fee.
 You pay 5% for each shipment ($0.40 for sales of $8 or less).
 This fee is lower than other online selling apps.